netwww1/CalcBindingAva/README.md

   <TextBox Text = "{c:Binding 'Math.Sin(A*2)-5'}">
   ```

-CalcBinding recognizes that this expression has inversed expression 'A = Math.Asin(TextBox.Content + 2) / 2' and will use this expression for convertion dependency property TextBox.Text to property A of ViewModel when Text of textBox changes.
+CalcBinding recognizes that this expression has inversed expression 'A = Math.Asin(TextBox.Content + 2) / 2' and will use this expression for conversion dependency property TextBox.Text to property A of ViewModel when Text of textBox changes.

 Previous expression equivalents to following usual code: